If you already feel exhausted by politics, that is not a personal failing. It is partly the point.

 The culture war is not mainly an argument about policy.
 It is a machine for keeping people angry, loyal, and distracted while structural problems stay unsolved.
 Housing stays expensive.
 Wages stay weak.
 Waiting lists stay long.
 Meanwhile the public argument rotates through symbols, villains, and moral panic on a timetable set by people who rarely pay the bill.

 This chapter is short and optional.
 Read it if you want a lens before the diagnosis in The Situation.
 Skip it if you prefer to start with evidence.
-Either way, the programme chapters stand on their own.
+Either way, this programme's chapters stand on their own.

 The claim here is not that one tribe is innocent and another guilty.
 Every major party, most newspapers, and several platform owners have learned the same trick: attach a package of unrelated beliefs to an identity, then sell belonging inside the package.
 The trick works across the political spectrum.
 The beneficiaries are not ordinary voters.